Updated: March 24th, 2026

-Without a plan, you could end up paying more to the IRS than necessary.
-But with the right strategies, you can keep more of your savings and enjoy your retirement income.
-This article breaks down how 401(k) withdrawals are taxed and how your investment distributions impact your federal and state tax rates.
-We will also discuss strategies to help you avoid a surprise tax bill.
+This article breaks down how 401(k) withdrawals are taxed and how your investment distributions impact your federal and state tax rates and strategies to help you avoid an IRS surprise.

 Article Key Takeaways